 If you're porting a jQuery-based desktop application to the BlackBerry platform, and even if all jQuery features are supported on your target BlackBerry platform, you may still need to optimize your app to address the resource limitations of the platform. jQuery is not designed to be a light framework, such as jqlite, zepto.js, jq.Mobi, or others, so you might notice a slight overhead in performance in your app, even with the minified form of jQuery.
 On the latest BlackBerry devices, limited hardware capability or resouce limitations is much less of an issue.

 However, there are times when you simply want to focus on development, and not spend too much time laying out, skinning, and tweaking various UI components.

 You can use the jQuery UI library to simplify the process.
 This library provides you with many powerful components.
 However, this flexbility comes with the same considerations previously noted for using the jQuery framework in general.
-Specifically, there will be additional performance overhead as well as shrinking support on older platforms.
+Specifically, there will be additional performance overhead.
 There are options available that can help you minimize this overhead.
-For example, jQuery Mobile is better suited for developing on the mobile platform as it addresses a lot of the above concerns.
+For example, jQuery Mobile is better suited for developing on the mobile platform as it addresses a lot of the performance concerns.
 Using jQuery Mobile tends to result in leaner, performance-conscious components.
 But since jQuery Mobile relies on the core jQuery framework, there is still some overhead.

 Getting that native feeling